AnirudhMikey/typescript-monorepo/packages/web-scraper/README.md

 - **🌐 API Integration**: Direct API calls for data retrieval
 - **🛡️ Error Handling**: Comprehensive error handling and logging
 - **♻️ Reusable**: Built on shared utilities for easy extension
+- **💾 MySQL Storage**: All scraped JSON responses are stored in a MySQL table for later analysis

 ## 🚀 Quick Start